BV-BRC/BV-BRC-Docs/docroot/quick_references/services/metagenomic_binning_service.md

 # Metagenomic Binning Service

 ## Overview
 The Metagenomic Binning Service accepts either reads or contigs, and attempts to "bin" the data into a set of genomes.
-This service can be used to reconstruct bacterial and archael genomes from environmental samples.
+This service can be used to reconstruct bacterial and archael genomes from environmental samples [1].

 ### See also
 * [Metagenomic Binning Service](https://bv-brc.org/app/MetagenomicBinning)